 Website/Social media profiles

 Now, if you really want to kick you signature up a notch, consider adding WiseStamp.
-I read about it this week on HubSpot’s site (Create a Social Media Optimized Email Signature).
+I read about it on HubSpot’s site (Create a Social Media Optimized Email Signature).
 Their post contains a really nice explanation and screen shots for how to create your own jazzy looking signature.
 I downloaded the add-on and customized my signature in less than 5 minutes.
 I think it looks more professional than the standard email signature.

-WiseStamp is a browser addon that lets you create an awesome Email signature that includes your social media profiles, latest blog posts, images, and a bunch of other cool things.
+WiseStamp is a browser add-on that lets you create an awesome Email signature that includes your social media profiles, latest blog posts, images, and a bunch of other cool things.

 This only works if you are using Firefox, Chrome or Safari AND if you are using Gmail as your email client.

 Here’s my new signature:

 For more on how to best utilize your email to promote your message, read the Undercover Recruiter’s post: How To Create A Professional Email Signature for Your Career or Job Search.